An evolution analysis is the analysis and description of changes to or in an object (target object) over time. The process is also called development.

 - You must first locate the gap, the unknown or little known changes.
 Remember the chocolate example.
 You could also examine teachers or schoolchildren.

-- You must find out what we know and what we don't know, but WANT to know.
-Then you have to figure out if we CAN know that if the information is obtainable at all.
+- You must find out what we know and what we don't know but WANT to know.
+Then you have to figure out if the information is obtainable at all.

-- You must clearly define the topic of the investigation and thus delimit it.
-For example, there are not THE STUDENTS, but there are those who study sports or business studies etc.
+- You must clearly define the topic of the investigation and thus define it.
+For example, it is not just THE STUDENTS, but those who study sports or business studies etc.

 - You don't build a model every day either.

 And then there is the seemingly hard task of finding and evaluating the data and drawing the right conclusions.
 This sounds harder than it is.
 But with a large excavator, you can remove a significant pile of earth in one day!
 The same idea applies to the appropriate methods and tools of analysis.

 Start with clean definitions of your terms and use only scientific sources, i.e. no online sources, no lexicons.

 Example: Sustainable tourism should be defined by a reference book on the subject not by an online source.
 You will find much more on the keyword in the textbook.